1SeaMy/1SeaMy/README.md

-- 👋 Merhaba, adım <b>Deniz Albayrak.</b>
+### 👋 Hi there<p>
-- 👀 DevSecOps konusunda kendimi geliştirmek istiyorum.
+- 👀 I want to bike on DevSecOps road.
-- 🌱 Siber Güvenlik eğitimleri ve dersleri alarak ilerliyorum.
+- 🌱 I am currently training in Cyber Security.
 - 💞️ <!--I’m looking to collaborate on -->...
 - 📫
 <!---